South Korea: Architecture

-Because of South Korea's tumultuous history, construction and destruction has been repeated endlessly, resulting in an interesting melange of architectural styles and designs.
+Because of South Korea's tumultuous history, construction and destruction have been repeated endlessly, resulting in an interesting melange of architectural styles and designs.

 Traditional Korean architecture is characterized by its harmony with nature.
 Ancient architects adopted the bracket system characterized by thatched roofs and heated floors called ondol.
 People of the upper classes built bigger houses with elegantly curved tiled roofs and lifting eaves.
 Traditional architecture can be seen in the palaces and temples, preserved old houses called hanok, and special sites like Hahoe Folk Village, Yangdong Folk Village and Korean Folk Village.
 Traditional architecture may also be seen at several of the UNESCO World Heritage Sites.